meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 **Marshall McLuhan.** *Understanding Media: The Extensions of Man* (1964).
 Examines media technologies as extensions of human faculties, shaping perception and social structures.
 McLuhan emphasizes the infrastructural and sensory dimensions of control.
 McLuhan provides a complementary lens to Wiener and Deleuze, emphasizing how communication technologies become sites of modulation and social feedback.

 **McLuhan, Marshall, and Quentin Fiore.** *The Medium Is the Massage* (1967).
 A visually experimental distillation of McLuhan’s media theory that dramatizes how communication environments restructure perception, behavior, and social organization.
 The book illustrates McLuhan’s thesis that *the medium itself*—not the content—governs patterns of attention, cognition, and power, making it a crucial complement to cybernetic accounts of control.
 Whereas Wiener focuses on systems of signals and feedback, McLuhan emphasizes the sensory and environmental conditioning produced by media infrastructures. *The Medium Is the Massage* shows how technological form modulates subjectivity at the level of habit and affect, rendering individuals increasingly legible, predictable, and governable—thereby providing the cultural and phenomenological counterpart to the technical logic of cybernetic regulation.

-**George Orwell.** *1984* (1949).
-A dystopian literary vision of totalitarian system of control, emphasizing surveillance, thought control, and normalization.
-It demonstrates the social engineering project necessary to achieve Oligarchical Collectivism by extinguishing independent thought and purpose.
-In the context of cybernetic power, 1984 stands as a cautionary blueprint for the political costs of enforced homeostasis and the drive toward a statistical norm.

 **Michel Foucault.** *Discipline and Punish: The Birth of the Prison* (1975).
 Foucault’s genealogy of disciplinary institutions—prisons, schools, and factories—shows how power circulates through norms, surveillance, and self-regulation.
 Provides a historical contrast to cybernetic power, which operates through modulation rather than enclosure.